pandey-ankit/coherence-demo/04-open-tracing/open-tracing.md

   ![Step 1](images/step-1.png "Step 1")

-2. Click on `Update Prices` and then `Invoke.request` and expand the `Tags` on the `Invoke.request`.
+2. Click on `Utilities.UpdatePrices` and then `Invoke.request` and expand the `Tags` on the `Invoke.request`.
 This shows The invocation of the entry processor to do the price updates.
 Entry processors allow you to send processing to where the data is rather than retrieving the data.
-This is much more efficient.
+This is much more efficient as you are not sending and receiving the data, just the logic to process it.

    ![Step 2](images/step-2.png "Step 2")